Tulane Home Tulane Shield logo linking to site home page

 Health and Safety

 The safety of Tulane students is an integral part of the mission of the Office of Study Abroad.
 Tulane takes great care to select and continuously monitor the programs in our portfolio, using such resources as the U.S. State Department, Crisis24, various news outlets and the Tulane Office of Insurance and Risk Management.
-During your mandatory Pre-Departure Orientation, OSA staff will advise students on how to take responsibility for their safety while abroad by using these same resources to stay informed of the general security status of the host country and be aware of their specific surroundings and attuned to situations that have the potential to be unsafe.
-All students register for Crisis 24, which provides up-to-date information about travel security conditions in locations around the world.

 In the Event of a Potential Unstable or an Extreme Weather Event in a Study Abroad Location